 Most of those in the survey predicted that the bank’s benchmark rate would fall 0.25 percentage point to 0.75 percent, a new low.
 The forecast sounds right.
 Europe’s economy isn’t improving.
 The average unemployment rate in the euro area rose to a new high of 11.1 percent in May, according to figures released this week.
 With public debt already too high, the scope for fiscal stimulus in the worst-hit economies is zero.
 That leaves monetary policy.

-Last week’s summit of European Union leaders finally made progress in coordinating a joint response to the financial crisis.
+Last week’s of European Union leaders finally made progress in coordinating a joint response to the financial crisis.
 Markets greeted the new moves with enthusiasm.
 The cost of Spanish and Italian government borrowing fell from unsustainable highs, and the euro gained ground.
 The ECB will want to keep up the momentum by following political advances with new monetary action, as it has in the past.